CorfuDB/CorfuDB/docs/failure-detector/filesystem-failures.md

    To achieve this, it will systematically collect detailed statistics from the FileSystemAgent.
    If the analysis of these statistics reveals any instances of failures, such as a DataCorruptionException, the DecisionMakerAgent will implement a mitigation strategy to exclude the affected node from participating
-   in the current cycle of failure detection int he cluster.
+   in the current cycle of failure detection in the cluster.

  - The NodeState, which serves as a representation of the status of the node, includes a information of the FileSystem statistics.